arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 Masking Types
 -------------

-This is a string describing how to mask this collection.
-Possible values are
+`type` is a string describing how to mask the given collection.
+Possible values are:

-- "exclude": the collection is ignored completely and not even the structure data is dumped.
+- `"exclude"`: the collection is ignored completely and not even the structure data is dumped.

-- "structure": only the collection structure is dumped, but no data at all
+- `"structure"`: only the collection structure is dumped, but no data at all

-- "masked": the collection structure and all data is dumped.
-However, the data is subject to maskings defined in the attribute maskings.
+- `"masked"`: the collection structure and all data is dumped.
+However, the data is subject to obfuscation defined in the attribute `maskings`.

-- "full": the collection structure and all data is dumped.
-No masking at all is done for this collection.
+- `"full"`: the collection structure and all data is dumped.
+No masking is applied to this collection at all.

-For example:
+**Example**

 ```json
 {